gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ##### Less verbose compilation

-Building precompiled script plugins is now less verbose and do not clutter the console output.
+Building precompiled script plugins is now less verbose and does not clutter the console output.

 The output is captured and only shown in case of failure.